 The face-to-face teaching (Section 110(1)) exception allows performance or display of copyrighted material, legally obtained, in a traditional classroom setting at a not-for-profit educational institution.
-It does not include an exception to the right of reproduction but fair use may apply and allow copying.
+It does not include an exception to the right of reproduction, but fair use may apply to allow copying.

 The Fair Use (Section 107) exception contains a list of various purposes for which the reproduction of a particular work may be considered fair, such as criticism, comment, news reporting, teaching, scholarship and research.
 Section 107 also sets out four factors to be considered in determining whether or not a particular use is fair:

 - The purpose and character of the use, including whether such use is of a commercial nature or is for nonprofit educational purposes;

 - The amount and substantiality of the portion used in relation to the copyrighted work as a whole; and

 - The effect of the use upon the potential market for, or value of, the copyrighted work.

 The distinction between what is fair use and what is infringement in a particular case will not always be clear or easily defined.
 There is no specific number of words, lines or notes that may safely be taken without permission.
 Acknowledging the source of the copyrighted material does not substitute for obtaining permission.

 For a more in depth discussion of this topic see the U.S. Copyright Office, Circular 21, Reproduction of Copyrighted Works by Educators and Librarians (08/2014) and the Guidance on Applying the Factors of Fair Use section below.